 Not all lunch boxes or lunch bags will work perfectly for this project, though.

-If you have a single-needle embroidery machine, you’ll need to pick a lunch box that unzips or unbuttons enough for you to get the lunch box onto the hoop of the machine.
-You also need to make sure that you are able to embroider on the front only because you don’t want to stitch the front to the back!
+If you have a single-needle embroidery machine, pick a lunch box that unzips or unbuttons enough for you to get it onto the hoop of the machine.
+You also need to make sure you can embroider on the front only because you don’t want to stitch the two sides together!

 Lunch Box Embroidery Supplies

 Here’s what I used for this project, but there are many other options as well.

-- Embroidery machine and biggest hoop to allow for easier hooping
+- Embroidery machine and my biggest hoop

 - Stabilizer: tear-away stabilizer (love pre-cut sheets!)